sturob/chatgpt-export-text/README.md

 # chatgtp export to text

-a quick python script to convert the .json chatgpt exports into plain text
+A quick python script to convert the .json chatgpt exports into plain text

-## why?
+## Why?

 I want to be able to ripgrep all my chatgpt chats from the command-line

-## how?
+## How?

-get your archive @ https://chat.openai.com/ > ... > Data Controls > Export
+Get your archive from: https://chat.openai.com/ > ... > Data Controls > Export

-then:
+Then, extract the zip file that OpenAI made for you:

 	$ make extract

-will extract the json from the .zip openai send
+Populate a directory named chats/ with one text file per chat:

 	$ make parse

-will create a directory chats/ containing datestamped and titled .txt files, one per chat.
+The files will be named like this:

+	2023-05-24_Baltic_Dry_Index_Surge.txt
+	2023-05-24_City_Time_CLI.txt
+	2023-05-24_Laptops_without_Management_Engine.txt

-## needs
+## Needs

 - python3

-## see also
+## See also

 https://github.com/daugaard47/ChatGPT_Conversations_To_Markdown